Total TimePrep: 30 min. + chilling Cook: 5 min./batch

 - On a floured surface, roll dough to 1/2-in. thickness.
 Cut with a lightly floured 2-1/2-in. doughnut cutter.

 - In an electric skillet or deep-fat fryer, heat oil to 375°.
-Fry doughnuts, a few at a time, for 2 minutes on each side or until browned.
+Fry doughnuts, a few at a time, until browned, about 2 minutes on each side.
 Drain on paper towels.
-Yield: 3 dozen.